 Step 1: Go to Appearance >> Themes

-Step 2: Click on the other theme (in our case – Twenty Nineteen) which is deactivated and make it active.
+Step 2: Click on the other theme (in our case – Twenty Nineteen) which is currently in inactivate state.
+Make it active.

-Step 3: By this method you have successfully deactivated the active theme (in our case – Blogzine).
+Step 3: By this method you have successfully inactivate the active theme (in our case – Blogzine).

 Now next step is to delete a WordPress theme.

-Method 1#: Deleting a theme from WordPress admin panel
+Method 1#: How to delete a theme from WordPress admin panel

 Step 1: From your WordPress admin menu select Appearance >> Themes.